Grammy Awards: 2012 category restructuring

 On April 6, 2011, the Recording Academy announced a significant overhaul of many Grammy Award categories for 2012.
 The number of categories was cut from 109 to 78.
 The most substantial change was eliminating the distinction between male and female soloists and between collaborations and duo/groups in various genre fields (pop, rock, rhythm and blues [R&B], country, and rap).
 Additionally, several instrumental soloist categories were discontinued; recordings in these categories now fall under general categories for best solo performances.

 In the rock field, the hard rock and metal album categories were combined.
-The Best Rock Instrumental Performance category also was eliminated due to a waning number of entries.
+The Best Rock Instrumental Performance category was also eliminated.

 In R&B, the distinction between best contemporary R&B album and other R&B albums has been eliminated, consolidated into one Best R&B Album category.

 In rap, the categories for best rap soloist and best rap duo or group have been merged into the new Best Rap Performance category.

 The roots category had the most eliminations.
 Up through 2011, there were separate categories for regional American music forms, such as Hawaiian, Native American, and Zydeco/Cajun music.
 A consistently low number of entries in these categories led the Recording Academy to combine these music variations into a new Best Regional Roots Music Album, including polka, which had lost its category in 2009.

 In same-genre fields, the traditional and contemporary blues categories and the traditional and contemporary folk categories each were consolidated into one per genre due to the number of entries and the challenges in distinguishing between contemporary and traditional blues and folk songs.
 In the world music field, the traditional and contemporary categories also were merged.

-In the classical field, its main category Best Classical Album, was discontinued because most recipients in the category had also won in other classical categories for the same album.
-Classical recordings are now eligible for the main Album of the Year category.
+In the classical field, several categories, including its main category Best Classical Album, were trimmed down from eleven to seven distinct categories plus two classically focused production prizes.
+Classical recordings since then became eligible for the main Album of the Year category.

 A few minor name changes were also made to better reflect the nature of the separate categories.
 The Recording Academy determined that the word "gospel" in the gospel genre field tends to connote images and sounds of traditional soul gospel to the exclusion of Contemporary Christian Music (CCM).
 Therefore, the field and some categories were renamed as Gospel/Contemporary Christian Music.